zmkfirmware/zmk/app/boards/shields/duckboard/README.md

 Flashing Instructions:
 * download the duckboard.uf2 file
-* connect the nice!nano to your computer and put it in bootloader (short gnd+rst twice)
+* connect the nice!nano to your computer and put it in bootloader mode (short gnd+rst twice)
-* the nano should appear as a storage device on your computer once in bootloader mode
+* the n!n should appear as a storage device on your computer once in bootloader mode
-* drag the duck.uf2 file into the nano storage and it should flash automatically
+* drag the duckboard.uf2 file into the n!n storage and it should flash automatically

 further flashing instructions in the [nice!nano docs](https://docs.nicekeyboards.com/#/nice!nano/getting_started?id=flashing-firmware-and-bootloaders)